 \subsubsection{Additional results}

-\textbf{Varying the number $K$ of hypotheses.} Figures \ref{fig:tradeoff_4hyp} and \ref{fig:tradeoff_3hyp} present the same scatter plots as Figure \ref{fig:quality-vs-diversity}, but with 4 and 3 candidates respectively.
-The observed trends remain consistent: \texttt{LoRA-MCL} continues to demonstrate an excellent balance between quality and diversity.
-Notably, the case with $\varepsilon = 0$ performs particularly well, which we attribute to improved stability in vanilla WTA when the number of heads is reduced.
-Note that the detailed results with $K = 5$ associated with Figure \ref{fig:quality-vs-diversity} are given in Tables \ref{tab:full_results_cl_5_hyp} and \ref{tab:full_results_ac_5_hyp} for Clotho and AudioCaps, respectively.

-\textbf{Evaluating with Sampling-based decoding.} We also report results using sampling-based decoding methods in Tables \ref{tabapx:sampling_clotho} and \ref{tabapx:sampling_audiocaps} for Clotho and AudioCaps.
+\textbf{Evaluating with sampling-based decoding.} We also report results using sampling-based decoding methods in Tables \ref{tabapx:sampling_clotho} and \ref{tabapx:sampling_audiocaps} for Clotho and AudioCaps.
 Specifically, we use Top-$k$ sampling with $k = 50$, Top-$p$ sampling with $p = 0.95$, and Typical sampling with a threshold of $0.95$.
-For all sampling methods, we apply a repetition penalty of $1.1$, following \cite{keskar2019ctrl}.
+For all sampling methods, we apply a repetition penalty of $1.1$, following \citep{keskar2019ctrl}.
 In these experiments, the temperature was set to $\eta = 1.0$.

-We observe that both \texttt{LoRA-MLE} and \texttt{LoRA-MCL} yield significantly higher diversity compared to MAP decoding, albeit at the cost of reduced output quality.
-This trade-off is evident when comparing results in Tables \ref{tab:full_results_cl_5_hyp} and \ref{tab:full_results_ac_5_hyp}.
-While both methods show an overall improvement in quality on the CIDEr and SPIDEr metrics across datasets, performance on other metrics such as METEOR and SPICE remains relatively comparable.
-In terms of diversity, there does not appear to be a clear trend indicating which method performs best, as the conclusions vary depending on the dataset.
-These findings suggest the need for further evaluation with different values of epsilon to better understand the quality-diversity trade-off in sampling-based decoding.
-Additionally, a more in-depth exploration of how the number of generated hypotheses affects sampling quality—and its implications for test-time inference scaling with \texttt{LoRA-MCL} \cite{zhao2025sample}—is left for future work.
+We observe that both \texttt{LoRA-MLE} and \texttt{LoRA-MCL} yield significantly higher diversity than MAP decoding, albeit at the cost of reduced output quality.
+This trade-off is evident in Tables~\ref{tab:full_results_cl_5_hyp} and \ref{tab:full_results_ac_5_hyp}.
+On AudioCaps, \texttt{LoRA-MCL} shows a slight improvement in both quality and diversity compared to \texttt{LoRA-MLE}.
+On Clotho, it provides a small gain in diversity, while quality slightly favors \texttt{LoRA-MLE}.
+These findings highlight the need for further evaluation with different annealing schedules to better characterize the quality–diversity trade-off in sampling-based decoding.
+Moreover, a deeper study of how the number of generated hypotheses influences sampling quality and its implications for test-time inference scaling with \texttt{LoRA-MCL}~\citep{zhao2025sample} is left for future work.